MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-hybrid-sharepoint-taxonomy-and-hybrid-content-types.md

 1. Log on to a server in your SharePoint Server farm as the farm administrator.

-2. From your SharePoint Server computer, open a web browser, and log on to Microsoft 365 as a global administrator.
+2. From your SharePoint Server computer, open a web browser, and log on to Microsoft 365 as a global admin.

 3. In the SharePoint Online Admin Center, select **configure hybrid**.